Renewable Energy Storage Requirements Are Impossible

 Energy return on invested energy

 Dumping output reduces the energy return on energy invested (EROI).
 EROI at least seven is required for economic viability.
 With storage, and even without dumping, solar PV and wind are not viable without subsidies.
-Subsidies do not eliminate costs — they just hide them in your tax bill — so they do not actually make solar and wind viable.
+Subsidies do not eliminate costs — they just hide them in your tax bill where politicians hope you won't notice them — so they do not actually make solar and wind viable.
 California appears to have stopped building solar thermal generators, and the EIA does not predict any increase in US solar thermal capacity.

 (Solar CSP means Concentrated Solar Power or solar thermal)